 - Preparedness is key to passing the CFA exams.
 Keep yourself informed of any changes and create a plan for study to help you manage your time.

 - Use your time wisely to keep a balance across the topics that will be covered.
 If you can, find someone to study with.
 The exchange of information will help facilitate better learning and retention.

-- Expect the exams to be stressful, so learn to manage stress to avoid over thinking and panicking.
-Time is limited during the exam but do not neglect the details.
+- Expect the exams to be stressful, so learn to manage stress to avoid over-thinking and panicking.
+Time is limited during the exam but does not neglect the details.
 These are usually the areas where important information may be found.

 - Become familiar with the exam.
 Level I has a testing format that consists of two 3-hour sessions.
 During these periods, you will be writing a lot, so practice how to write efficiently and legibly.

 - Learn to manage your time.
 Focusing on what needs to be done will help you work better and faster.
 Level I, for example, has 40 questions for every hour, so you have 90 seconds to work on each question.

 The CFA Institute provides a number of resources for candidates including curriculum e-books, planners for interactive study, topic reviews, mock exams and mobile apps.7